GoogleCloudPlatform/webapp2/docs/features.rst

 classes are compatible with the webapp API.
 Migrating from webapp is intended to be a breeze.

+This means that all the documentation and examples for webapp you find on the web or in the App Engine documentation will work for webapp2.
+Also, the built in SDK libraries that use webapp can be used with webapp2 as they are or with minimal adaptations.

 Compatible with latest WebOb
 ----------------------------